 Dr. Horvath directed Council members to the commencement instructions within her report.
 Dr. Shaun Nelms, '99 Fredonia alumnus and Superintendent of East High School in Rochester and William Sheila Konar Director for the Center for Urban Education Success at the Warner School of Education, University of Rochester, will deliver an inspiring message to Fredonia students at both the morning and afternoon ceremonies.
-An invitation to the Commencement Eve Pops Concert My Fair Lady, on Friday, May 17 at 7:30 PM, King Concert Hall, was extended to those in attendance.
+An invitation to the Commencement Eve Pops Concert My Fair Lady, on Friday, May 17 at 7:30 p.m., King Concert Hall, was extended to those in attendance.
 Seth Meyer, Michael Scialdone, JoAnn Niebel and Cynthia Ahlstrom requested two tickets each to be picked up at will call.

-Dr. Horvath will present an update on the campus budget on Monday, May 13 at 2:00 PM in the Williams Center, S204 ABCDE.
+Dr. Horvath will provide a campus budget update on Monday, May 13 at 2:00 p.m. in the Williams Center, S204 ABCDE.
 College Council members were encouraged to attend.
-At 4:00 PM that same afternoon, University Senate will meet in the Kelly Family Auditorium (Science Center 105) for their final meeting of the academic year.
+At 4:00 p.m. that same afternoon, University Senate will meet in the Kelly Family Auditorium (Science Center 105) for their final meeting of the academic year.